Ben Hollands: SANFL

 Hollands played 101 games for West Adelaide in the SANFL from 2000 to 2008.
 He won the Steve Hamra Medal in 2001 and was a dual Fos Williams Medal winner, in 2001 and 2002, for performances against Victoria.

 Ovens & Murray

 Between his stints at West Adelaide, Hollands played with the Wodonga Bulldogs in the Ovens & Murray Football League and was a member of their 2004 premiership side.
 He began coaching the Bulldogs in the 2011 season.

 Personal life

-Hollands' eldest son, Elijah, is also a professional Australian rules footballer who was drafted with the seventh pick in the 2020 AFL draft and plays for the Gold Coast Suns.
+Hollands' eldest son, Elijah, is also a professional Australian rules footballer who was drafted with the seventh pick in the 2020 AFL draft by the Gold Coast Suns and traded to the Carlton Football Club at the conclusion of the 2023 AFL season.

-Holland's middle son Oliver (Ollie), was drafted to Carton Football Club in 2022.
-Ollie's grandfather Martin Cross also played for Carlton between 1961 and 1963.

-Holland's son Oliver has been named to the Carlton side for their round one encounter against Richmond, meaning that he will play for his grandfather's side against his fathers side to start the 2023 AFL season.
+Hollands’ middle son Oliver (Ollie), was drafted to Carlton Football Club in 2022.
+The boys' grandfather Martin Cross also played for Carlton between 1961 and 1963.
+He was named to make his debut as part of the Carlton side for their round one encounter against Richmond, meaning that his debut game was for his grandfather's side against his father's side to start the 2023 AFL season.